satyso/SYClassConverter/README.md

 SYClassConverter
 ================

-a class for changing one class into another
+target:the conversion from one class into another one current progress:the conversion from dictionary into a class